 FMS approval procedures should be expedited – there should be a clear timeframe for Ofgem approvals which takes into account of the commercial realities of AD plants

 Ofgem approval process could be entirely replaced by an assessment from an independent auditor (e.g. a person not connected to the company.
 It could be the same person as the sustainability auditor).
-For example, an amendment to the FMS (e.g. for a new feedstock) could be signed off by an auditor and could be submitted to Ofgem.
+For example, an amendment to the FMS (e.g. for a new feedstock) could be signed off by an auditor.

+Allow participants to have a much wider choice of feedstocks on the FMS (even though they may not use them immediately).
+Remove the ‘review period’ for Ofgem and have a predefined list of feedstock categories.
+There have been cases where Ofgem have rejected an FMS because a used added lots of feedstocks.
+So Ofgem are actively managing this to ensure only feedstock that definitely will be used are added to the FMS.
+This is an unnecessary restriction.

 Feedstocks audits